NewsAppsUMD/second-news-app-umd/docs/index.rst

 Once upon a time there were databases, and there was SQL, and there were people who loved writing SQL.
 SQL is cool, SQL is great!

-Then everyone else was invented, and they didn’t like writing SQL, they just liked writing Python.
-So the Gods invented ORMs, which basically mean “instead of writing SQL you’ll just write Python and the ORM will talk to the database for you.”
+Then everyone else was invented, and they didn't like writing SQL, they just liked writing Python.
+So the Gods invented ORMs, which basically mean “instead of writing SQL you'll just write Python and the ORM will talk to the database for you.”

 Now everyone can be happy, sort of.